mswedrow/mswedrow.github.io/CTF/Cap/2026-06-27-htb-cap-writeup.md

 ![nmap scan](/assets/images/cap/Nmap.png)

 Three ports are open: `21` (FTP), `22` (SSH), and `80` (HTTP).
-Task 2 directs us to the website on port 80, which is accessible at the IP address of the box on port 80.
+Task 2 directs us to the website on port 80, which is accessible at the IP address of the box on the browser.

 ![Dashboard](/assets/images/cap/Dashboard.png)

 ### IDOR — Accessing Another User's Capture

-Clicking on the three-lined menu at the tope left of the site reveals a "Security Snapshot" feature.
+Clicking on the three-lined menu at the top left of the site reveals a "Security Snapshot" feature.

 ![Sidebar](/assets/images/cap/Sidebar.png)